willpiam/elementary-cellular-automaton/ReadMe.md

 2. The C version of the program calls malloc in a loop to construct essentially a 2D array. runCellularAutomaton returns char\*\*.
 This can potentually be reduced to a single malloc call.
 This solution would involve changing the return type of runCellularAutomaton to char\* and using pointer arithmetic to access the elements of the array.

-3. In Compare.py save each run to the run_data.json file before starting the next run.
-This will mean that we can still collect data if the program is interrupted.

-4. The clojure version of the image does not hash to the same value as the other versions when the initial conditions are longer than a single cell.
+3. The clojure version of the image does not hash to the same value as the other versions when the initial conditions are longer than a single cell.

 ## The Author